expo/expo/docs/pages/guides/config-plugins.md

 - If you need to update the package, change the `version` in the package's `package.json` and repeat the process.

 ### Modifying the AndroidManifest.xml

+Packages should attempt to use the built-in `AndroidManifest.xml` [merging system](https://android-doc.github.io/tools/building/manifest-merge.html) before using a config plugin.
+This can be used for static, non-optional features like permissions.
+This will ensure features are merged during build-time and not prebuild-time, which minimizes the possibility of users forgetting to prebuild.
+The drawback is that users cannot use [introspection](#introspection) to preview the changes and debug any potential issues.

+If you're building a plugin for your local project, or if your package needs more control, then you should implement a plugin.

 You can use built-in types and helpers to ease the process of working with complex objects.
 Here's an example of adding a `<meta-data android:name="..." android:value="..."/>` to the default `<application android:name=".MainApplication" />`.